moade771/Moadify/README.md

 ## Installation

 - Download the latest version from the [Releases](https://github.com/moade771/Moadify/releases)
-- Run the installer: `Moadify-Setup-X.X.X.exe`
+- Run the installer: `Moadify.Setup.X.X.X.exe`
 - Launch the app and you're good to go 🚀